-PADI's theoretical framework is Evidence Centered Design (ECD).
-The primary tenet of ECD is that assessment design begins with evidentiary reasoning, not the design of tasks.
 PADI's technological framework is Object Modeling.
-Object Modeling is a proven technique in software design and more recently the design of business processes for generating testable prototypes of software or other systems and processes.
+Object Modeling is a proven technique in software design (and more recently the design of business processes) for generating testable prototypes of software or other systems and processes.
 An Object Model represents a system or process as a set of "objects" each defined by an array of parameters and relationships to other objects.
 Such relationships include: containership, logical flow, inheritance, and workflow.
 PADI's object model schema has been designed to represent the necessary components of assessment design, consistent with principles of evidence centeredness.
-The PADI design system has been implemented as a web-based application, backed by a database to store users' designs, as well as a library of assessment components and design patterns.
+The PADI design system has been implemented as a web-based application, backed by a database to store users' designs, as well as a library of assessment components and Design Patterns.

-Background - Epistemic Forms and Games (EF/G)
+2 Background - Epistemic Forms and Games (EF/G)

-Collins and Ferguson's Definitions
+2.1 Collins and Ferguson's Definitions